-of developing For the purposes energy simulations for the current study the software HOMER Pro has been used.
-The software simulates all possible combinations of the various system components for an entire year and optimizes the system.
-Therefore, a followup study will assess alternative scenarios for different optimization strategies like of the minimization emissions, maximization of the RES penetration or the minimization of the net present cost that serves the desired load.
-Finally, sensitivity analysis projections can account for potential changes of the input of the system, such as fuel cost, wind speed or the price of batteries.
+For the purposes of developing energy simulations for the current study the software HOMER Pro has been used.
+The Hybrid Optimization of Multiple Energy Resources (HOMER) tool simulates all possible combinations of various components the user sets for an entire year and optimizes the system for several different energy related parameters.
+Therefore, an ultimate scope of this model is to develop alternative scenarios for different optimization strategies that could target the minimization of the emissions, the maximization of the RES penetration or the minimization of the net present cost that serves the desired load.
+HOMER Pro also runs sensitivity analysis projections to compare potential changes of the input of the system, such as fuel cost, wind speed or the price of batteries.